doraemon1293/django_rest_image_api/README.md

 # ProgImage API

-A project provides api to allowing uploading, rotating and retrieving pictures,coverting the format.
+A project provides API to allowing uploading, rotating and retrieving pictures,coverting the format.

 ## Running Environment
 Windows